BitcoinExchangeFH/BitcoinExchangeFH/README.md

-# BitcoinExchangeFH - Bitcoin exchange market data feed handler
+# BitcoinExchangeFH - Bitcoin exchange market data feed handler (Bitfinex, BitMEX and BTCC)

 Feed handler is a slim application to record the price depth and trades in bitcoin exchanges.
 It targets on real time market data recording into a database.
 Users can